oauth2-proxy/oauth2-proxy/docs/2_auth.md

 NOTE: If `--azure-permitted-groups` is not specified, all logged users are authorized

-NOTE: If users are members of large number of groups ID token will grow in size and so will the cookie that stores it.
-In such case consider using redis session store.
+NOTE: If a user is a member of a large number of groups, the ID token may become larger and be unable to be stored within a single cookie.
+It is recommended to use Redis for session storage with Azure.

 ### Facebook Auth Provider